System: Sinclair ZX Spectrum

 Sound: Squawks, Beeps, and Deadly Silence

 Like many early Spectrum titles, Chuckie Egg keeps sound design sparse.
-There is no background music during gameplay, only beeps, squawks, and simple cues when eggs are collected or Harry meets a rapid end.
+There is no background music during gameplay.
+Only beeps, squawks, and simple cues when eggs are collected or Harry meets a rapid end.

 Replayability: High Scores or Nothing